Why camera gear creates a solid foundation, onto which you can build creative success

 Image 2: Nikon 85mm 1.4D (taken with iPhone 11 Pro)

 Although I'm a professional photographer my gear isn't extensive, on the contrary.
 Over the years I've tried different lenses and have narrowed it down to a couple of favourites.
 As a floral still-life photographer my choice is simple.
-My Nikon 50mm 1.8D is my baby, it lives on my camera and pretty much stays there 99% of the time.
-I have a back up Nikon 50mm 1.4D that I seldom use (not quiet sure why) and an Nikon 85mm 1.4D that produces stunning image sharpness and get used whenever I have a little more space in which to set up and work.
-In my opinion Nikon glass (lenses) produce amazing results.
-Every photographer is looking for that one thing, and for me it’s the balance between sharpness (the sweet spot) and blur (bokeh), and my choice of lenses never fails.
+My Nikon 50mm 1.8D is my lens of choice.
+It stays attached to my camera and pretty much stays there 99% of the time.
+I have a backup Nikon 50mm 1.4D and a Nikon 85mm 1.4D that produces stunning image sharpness and gets used whenever I have a little more space in my studio to work.

-I started my photography career with a Canon EOS 5D II and struggled with heavy oversaturated blacks and high contrast.
-Let's not forget I studied photography at college back in 1994 with an Olympus OM40 SRL, so switching from film to digital was always going to present a quality challenge, and true enough I found digital, in contrast to film, to be heavy and wanting in a type of quality I just couldn’t pin down.
+When I first learnt photography back at college in 1994, I shot with an Olympus OM40 SRL!
+This camera was all that I knew and by the time I decided to jump back into my photography a digital revolution had occurred.
+I knew switching from film to digital was going to present a challenge!
+And true enough I found digital images, in contrast to film, to be wanting in a type of quality I just couldn’t replicate.

-Then in 2012 I did the unimaginable — I switched to Nikon!
+Then in 2012 I did the unimaginable, I sold all my Canon gear and switched to Nikon!

-In 2012 Canon launched the D5 Mark III in the same year Nikon bought to market their new D800.
+In 2012 Canon launched the D5 Mark III, in the same year Nikon bought to market their new D800.
 I did the unthinkable — I switched brands!
 Why?
 Because I just had to know!
-I had to know if the elusive quality I sort was an issue with digital cameras or the brand.
-I'd read good reviews about the quality of the Nikon lenses and I knew I had to find out for myself.
-It was an expensive transition (thank goodness for Ebay) but one that I've never looked back from.
+I had to know if the elusive quality I sort was an issue with DSLR's in general or with the manufacturer.
+I'd read good reviews about the new Nikon camera and knew I had to find out for myself.
+It was an expensive transition (thank goodness for Ebay!)
+The move paid off, immediately the difference was noticeable.
+The Nikon D800 produced images much lighter in saturation and dark tones.
+I was happy.
+I'd listened to that niggling feeling, and although it was an expensive move, I was glad I'd been brave and taken action.

 Image 3: Nikon D800 with 50mm 1.8D (taken with iPhone 11 Pro)